 Crash reports show you at what point the app crashed, what caused this problem, and where you can find it.
 Crash reports are crucial for testing and fixing your application.
 The best tool for tracking your app’s technical performance is Crashlytics.

 Engagement metrics characterize the way your users interact with your app and show whether they like it.
+They often relate to user retention metrics – and the better they are, the lower user acquisition costs may be.

 There are various tools that can help with this.
 Smartlook for example, as a qualitative analytics tool provides direct insights into user engagement.